holandes22/slides/pip-and-virtualenv/source/slides.rst

 ----------------

 * **What is it?** A tool developed by Ian Bicking to create Python isolated environments
-* **Why?** Think about two web applications living on the same server which share some dependencies (django for instance).
+* **Why?** Think about two web applications living on the same server sharing dependencies (django for example).
   What if you want to update the dependencies of app1, but you don't want to break anything in app2.
-  This is where virtualenv comes to the rescue.

 virtualenv intro cont.
 ----------------------

 virtualenv creates an environment that has its own installation directories and isolates itself from other virtual environments.
-The environment contains a site-packages directory, installs setuptools (pip and virtualenv) and a Python interpreter that is aware of its environment.

 This allows us to install a different set of dependencies (with regular user permissions) for each of application in the system.